ollpu/jekyll-course-theme/README.md

   Always prefer having a trailing slash in the permalink, like `/help/`.
 This is the only way to ensure both `/help/` and `/help` work, possibly via redirect.

 - `slug`: The name of the page in the URL, i.e. `/material/[slug]/`.
-Works only with collections, but there this can be used to change the last part of the URL without specifying the name of the collection.
+Works only with collections, but there this can be used to change the last part of the URL without specifying the whole path.
 - `sections`: A list of sections on the page to form a submenu in navigation.
   Each item should correspond to an anchor on the page.